About This Product

 Ashwagandha supplements may have powerful effects on testosterone levels and reproductive health.
 In one study in 75 infertile men, the group treated with ashwagandha showed increased sperm count and motility.
 What’s more, the treatment led to a significant.
 The researchers also reported that the group who took the herb had increased antioxidant levels in their blood.
 In another study, men who received ashwagandha for stress experienced higher antioxidant levels and better sperm quality.
 After three months of treatment, 14% of the men’s partners had.

 What about You?
-Order your bottles of Ashwaghandha today while supply last!!!
+Order your bottles of Ashwagandha today while the supply lasts!!!

 En tant que complément alimentaire, prenez une (1) capsule deux fois par jour.
 Pour de meilleurs résultats, prenez 20 à 30 minutes avant les repas ou selon les directives d'un professionnel de la santé.